oluies/superbasics-get-started-scala/README.md

 Choose the root of the cloned git repo, choose "Contacts" and click Finish

 ## Intellij IDEA
-You can also use the Intellij IDEA which support scala and sbt projects out of the box The CE version is available as a free download: https://www.jetbrains.com/idea/download/ Just choose "open project" and point to the cloned git repo
+You can also use the Intellij IDEA which support scala and sbt projects out of the box.
+The CE version is available as a free download: https://www.jetbrains.com/idea/download/ Just choose "open project" and point to the cloned git repo